Zainab-Hassan928/DoseDrill/README.md

 - 📊 **Difficulty levels** — Beginner (single-step), Intermediate (unit conversion), Advanced (multi-step / dose-adjustment reasoning).
 - 🎯 **Dosing trap mode** — optionally, the AI deliberately builds a scenario around a classic real-world dosing error (decimal slips, mg/mcg mix-ups, adult-dose-on-a-child, etc.) and reveals what the trap was after grading — training students to spot the mistakes that actually happen in practice.
 - 💾 **Persistent progress tracking** — your score and accuracy are saved on your device (via `localStorage`) across sessions, with a breakdown of accuracy *by category* so you can see exactly where you're weak.
+- 📜 **Question history** — every past scenario is saved and browsable, so you can revisit any previous question, your answer, and the AI's full explanation at any time.

 ## Tech stack